Skip to Content Skip to Navigation

 Using a low pressure suction machine and tiny metal scoops, objects will be dislodged and sucked up or out using a small plastic suction tube.
 Micro-suction procedures are painless and in most cases relatively quick, leaving your ears cleared within 30 minutes.

-If you or a loved one has something trapped within the ear, book an appointment online with MicroClear Ears today.
-We offer micro-suction ear wax removal ear clinics across three locations including Stepney and Somerton Park in Adelaide and Broken Hill.
+Book your appointment online with MicroClear Ears today.
+We offer micro-suction ear wax removal ear clinics at three locations across Adelaide; Stepney, Brooklyn Park, and Somerton Park.
 Our service is Medicare rebatable, and requires no referrals.
 For more information on fees, please see our fees & pricing page.

 If you have any questions, please see our Frequently Asked Questions section or Get in touch today.